 Cleaning products to prepare for the shippers

 One of the shippers who came to quote for us suggested we use a smelly cleaning fluid such as Jeyes Fluid to clean everything so they would smell it was all clean when they opened the container in Australia.
 I’m not sure if it’s true, but it’s worth a try.
-You can buy Jeyes Fluid from Amazon in large containers so order now in just a few clicks.
+You can buy Jeyes Fluid from Amazon in large containers.
 If you’re planning on shipping tools or any outdoor gear to Australia, Jeyes Fluid is a must-buy cleaning product.

 You will need LOTS of sponges and scrubbers so that you’re ready to tackle the cleaning like a pro.